Go From Desert to Red Rocks in Just Two Hours

 Day 4 – Sedona

 Sedona’s West Fork Oak Creek Trail is the most popular hike in the Coconino National Forest for a reason – think whispering pines, babbling brooks and chipper songbirds.
 It’s beautiful no matter the time of year, but fall brings brilliant flashes of red and gold.
 And when I say hike, I really mean “leisurely walk,” because it’s a fairly easy trek.
 If you’re looking for a challenge, try either the Upper Bell Rock Trail or The Ascent at Bell Rock, though its Lower Bell Rock Trail is even ground, easy, and has those quintessential Sedona views.
 That’s what we did with our 6-month-old daughter – and we all loved it!
-Tip: When hiking, be sure to see if a Red Rock Parking Pass is needed to leave your car unattended at the trailhead.
+Tip: Be sure to pick up a Red Rock Parking Pass at the visitor center on your way into town - you'll need it to leave your car unattended at most trailheads.

 Make a lunch stop at Hideaway House.
 The sprawling wraparound patio puts you right on top of Oak Creek.
 The views are just as delicious as the food; post-hike we opted for the massive wine lover’s board with sliced Italian meats and cheeses, marinated veggies and tasty spreads, plus some Arizona beer to wash it all down.

 Two of the best restaurants in Sedona are Elote Café (longtime favorite, kid-friendly) and Mariposa Latin Inspired Grill (new and hot, best enjoyed without kids).
-Elote takes a creative spin on Mexican classics – lamb adobo and buffalo mole Poblano short ribs, Mariposa takes its inspiration from Chef Lisa Dahl’s travels through Argentina, Chile and Uruguay…think shrimp ceviche, steak with chimichurri and mussels topped with chorizo.
+Elote takes a creative spin on Mexican classics – lamb adobo and buffalo mole Poblano short ribs.
+Mariposa takes its inspiration from Chef Lisa Dahl’s travels through Argentina, Chile and Uruguay…think shrimp ceviche, steak with gorgonzola chipotle sauce, and sea scallops seared in Aji Amarillo butter and white wine.
 Finish off the night at The Hudson with an AZ-inspired Moscow Mule (tequila, prickly pear, ginger beer and lime) and, of course, sweeping Sedona views.
 (Always need a view!)

 Day 5 – Scottsdale

-On the way back to Scottsdale, plan for a pit stop at Tom’s Thumb Fresh Market.
+On the way back to Scottsdale, plan for a pit stop at The Thumb.
 No doubt you’ll pull into the parking lot and think I’ve lead you to a gas station.
 I have; but go inside and you’ll find some of the best smoked BBQ in the Southwest.